lutteropp/QuartetScores/README.md

 EDIT: The paper has now been published in Systematic Biology: https://academic.oup.com/sysbio/advance-article/doi/10.1093/sysbio/syz058/5556115

-If you can not find our supplementary text, please download it from here: https://github.com/lutteropp/QuartetScores/issues/4
+If you cannot find our supplementary text, please download it from here: https://github.com/lutteropp/QuartetScores/issues/4

 Download